LuminosoInsight/luminoso-api-client-python/README.md

 Instead of specifying the token when connecting, you can also use the LuminosoClient to save a token to a file, at which point you can connect without having to specify a token.
+(Saving a token can also be done at the command line; see "Using the API from the command line" below.)

 ```python
 from luminoso_api import LuminosoClient